Folding traditional detailing into a 1960s-era home.

-The owner of this 1960s, low-slung North Puget Sound house challenged Board & Vellum to give it a major overhaul.
+The owner of this 1960s, low-slung North Puget Sound house challenged Board & Vellum to give it a major overhaul: a true gut and remodel.
 Located on a rise just across from the water, the house already had a lot to offer, but the dated style, low ceilings, tight spaces, and interior walls that blocked Sound views kept it from fulfilling its full potential.

 The exterior of the house received a dose of character with brick, corbels, and a curved eyebrow dormer above the front entry, which also gives the home office area its distinctive barrel ceiling.

 Photos by John G Wilbanks Photography.

 You’re welcome to take a look at our available services and other portfolio projects.

 Our services span architecture, interior design, and landscape architecture — from residential to commercial, large or small.
 Whether you are looking for a little help redesigning your kitchen, or need full integrated services for a multi-family development anchoring a vibrant neighborhood, we would love to team up with you to bring a project you love to life.